Home

 - With your degree, you will find increased opportunities with increased pay in many areas of nursing.
 You will quickly feel more comfortable than your peers in these leadership roles.
 Networking may lead to professional opportunities.

-- All graduate courses taken are hybrid in delivery, with the exception of the practicum hours.
+- All graduate courses taken are hybrid in delivery, apart from the practicum hours.
 Each course conducts two synchronous meetings (in person or online) with the majority of the course delivery asynchronous online, with weekly assignments and discussion.
 Work, life, school balance is achievable.

-- Anyone who is committed to providing exceptional high quality nursing care and desires to expand their nursing knowledge, increase their leadership skills, and enter nursing practice with increased competence and confidence.
-You need not have aspirations to continue beyond the MSN, but many of you may choose a specialty later in your career and further your education.
-Regardless this degree will open doors for advancement in any practice environment.
-Here are some highlights of the program.
+- Anyone who is committed to providing exceptional high quality nursing care and desires to expand their nursing knowledge, increase their leadership skills, learn about educating future and new nurses, and enter nursing practice with increased competence and confidence.
+You need not aspire to continue beyond the MSN, but many of you may choose a specialty later in your career and further your education.
+Regardless, this degree will open doors for advancement in any practice environment.
+Additional highlights of the program:

 Undergraduate students looking to get a jump start on their graduate education should click on the link below for more information about the graduate courses available your senior year.